GooTechnologies/learn/tutorials/create/flappy-bird/index.md

 Create a fixed camera and set it as *Main Camera*.
 Set the camera projection mode to parallel (2D).
 Move it to z=10, and make sure it's looking at the origin, where we will create our game stage.
 You can now delete the *Default camera* entity, since we won't use it.

-Set the frustum size to 1 (no reason really, but it's easy to remember).
+Set the camera frustum size to 1 (no reason really, but it's easy to remember).
 The height of the viewport will correspond to 256 pixels in the flappy game world (yes, I counted the pixels from top to bottom in the Flappy Bird game).
 Given this setup, an object in the scene will have the size of a pixel, if it's size is 1/256.

 ## Sprites